 Once you start getting all your shampoo, toothpaste, and other toiletries for free, it will give you more wiggle room in your budget to build your stockpile.
 Once you build a stockpile, your grocery bill starts going down significantly.
 It’s sort of a cascade effect.
 Plus, if you start shopping at a drugstore, shopping at a regular grocery store will seem like a walk in the park after that!

-Which store did you start couponing at?
+At which store did you begin your couponing journey?